yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 ||mtd4 ||0x90010000 ||0x903f00000 ||Kernel + FS ||

-DO NOT CHANGE mtd2 or mtd3, this will brick your router and you will need a JTAG cable to recover it.
+'''Adjust the memory mappings on the router'''

+The DSL-502T has an adam2 bootloader that is available between 0 - 5 seconds at bootup.
+This is where you can change the mtd variables.

-Now we adjust our mtd variables by setting our IP to 10.8.8.1 and telnetting to 10.8.8.8 but on port 21 (FTP) not port 23 (Telnet)
+Now we adjust our mtd variables by setting our IP to 10.8.8.1 (subnet 255.255.255.0) and telnetting to 10.8.8.8 but on port 21 (FTP)

 We now type the following:

 {{{
-user adam2
+USER adam2
-pass adam2
+PASS adam2
 quote "SETENV mtd0,0x900850E0,0x9003f0000" (fs) quote "SETENV mtd1,0x90010000,0x900850E0" (kernel) quote "SETENV mtd4,0x90010000,0x9003f0000" (fs+kernel)
 }}}
 You must use the comma as a separator.

-DO NOT CHANGE mtd2 or mtd3 as this will brick your router and you will require JTAG cable to fix it.
+DO NOT CHANGE mtd2 or mtd3, this will brick your router and you will need a JTAG cable to recover it.

-'''Adding a checksum'''
+'''Adding a checksum (not necessary)'''

-I haven't needed to use a checksum myself but some routers may have a version of adam2 that requires each file to have one, otherwise it just rejects the file.
+Some DSL-502T routers may have a version of adam2 that requires each file to have a checksum, otherwise the file is rejected.

-TICHKSUM can be found in the GPL source code for the original firmware available on D-Links website, it may already be compiled as a mipsel binary or may be available as seperate source code.
+TICHKSUM can be found in the GPL source code for the original firmware available on D-Links website, it may already be compiled as a mipsel binary or may be available as separate source code.

 '''Flashing the new firmware'''

-Now you are ready to flash OpenWRT onto your router, ftp into the adam2 bootloader as above:
+Now you are ready to flash OpenWRT onto your router, FTP into the adam2 bootloader as above:

 {{{
-quote "MEDIA FLSH" #write to flash memory binary #binary transfer mode debug #turn debugging output on hash #print ##### when transfering put "openwrt-ar7-2.4-squashfs.bin" "c mtd4"  (c can be anything) quote REBOOT #tell the router to reboot quit
+quote "MEDIA FLSH"
+binary
+debug
+hash
+put "openwrt-ar7-2.4-squashfs.bin" "c mtd4"
+quote REBOOT
+quit
 }}}
-'''Getting the LAN connection to work'''
+Here we switch to flash memory, we enable binary transfer mode, we turn on debugging, we print hashes during file transfer and we upload our file (c can be anything).

+'''Booting up for the first time'''

 Generally the router won't work until the second bootup.
 Leave it for a minute or two on the first bootup as it runs some scripts to set itself up.

+Remember to unset your ip settings under windows, also under linux type dhclient eth0 to get a dhcp assigned IP address.

+'''Enable the internal or external PHY'''

+Ignore the LEDs, they don't come on anyway.

-If you reboot several times and your modem doesn't work (on some firmware versions a green light comes on when the modem boots up), you may need to enable the correct setting for the ethernet device
+If you reboot several times and you can't get an IP it could be that you need to tell the modem which PHY it needs to use:

 In adam2 you may need to do quote "SETENV MAC_PORT,0" or "SETENV MAC_PORT,1" (note uppercase and it's not MAC_PORTS).